 Readings and Resources: The core reading material is Field, A. (2018).
 Discovering Statistics Using SPSS, 5th Edition.
-Sage Publications + readings on confirmatory factor analysis and SEM using Lavaan in R.

 An 'Additional Reading' list is also outlined in this booklet.
 These readings are not part of the core curriculum for this course but are listed here for your information, as some of you may find it helpful to consult a secondary or more advanced resource if and when you have to run these analyses on your own.